sjmignot/dogsbody/content/posts/the-lighthouse.md

 In his film *The Lighthouse*, Eggers creates a postmodern Prometheus.

+## Extending the myth of Prometheus

+In his film *The Lighthouse* Eggers extends the myth of Prometheus into the self-indulgence and complexity of modernity.

+The link to the myth is most explict in the final shot of the film: Pattinson's character is sprawled on the rocks, seagulls eating his entrails.
+This forces a retroactive mapping of the story onto the myth.

-This leaves important gaps in the Prometheus-Lighthouse analogy, which I don't think is a one-off reference, specifically when there is something as flamelike and divine as the *the light of the lighthouse*, which characters are grappling for possession of.
+Though this mythological mapping leaves important gaps, I don't think Prometheus is a one-off reference.
+Escpecially with the repeated flamelike and divine symbolism of *the light of the lighthouse*.

 The primary gap follows: if Pattinson's character steals the lighthouse flame, then how does he share it with humanity.
+Doesn't this also imply that Defoe's character, as the original owner of the flame, is divine[^3]?

 ## Leading the camera, sharing the light

 ///Footnotes Go Here///
 [^1]: 1\.
 Percy Shelley, *Prometheus Unbound*, Act I. 304-306.
 [^2]: 2\.
 Mary Shelley, *Frankenstein*.
+[^3]: 3\.
+A reputation at odds with his reckless, ceaseless farting and sailor-tongue (though such practices are in line with the impetuous holiness of Greek deities).